Energy Ministry credits stable power supply to ongoing reforms under Minister John Jinapor

 He added that reforms in the procurement of liquid fuels have also contributed to improved power generation reliability, helping to maintain the current stability in electricity supply.

-Mr. Rockson commended President John Dramani Mahama for his unwavering commitment to sustaining the Cash Waterfall Mechanism, which ensures that financial flows within the power sector are transparent and properly managed.
+Mr. Rockson commended President John Dramani Mahama for his unwavering commitment and the Minister for sustaining the Cash Waterfall Mechanism, which ensures that financial flows within the power sector are transparent and properly managed.

 He further revealed that the Electricity Company of Ghana (ECG) has undergone major operational reforms, resulting in a sharp reduction in expenditure.